Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 In other words, the folded bill is at the back of the two plates, and it is not linked to the short piece bill at the bottom.

-Incidentally, the edited scene in the video using the 1000 Yen note is a false demo; it goes between the pair of plates at 0:43.
+Incidentally, the edited scene in the video using the 1000 Yen note is intentionally misleading.

-In Mickael’s demo video, the short ten Euro note piece has a stain-like mark (indicated), but not on the original note.
+The short ten Euro note piece has a stain-like mark (indicated), but not on the original note.

 These pictures are captured from Ludovic Magic’s video, where the original bill has a creased corner (indicated), but not at the short piece.

-Mickael Chatelain Crack Short Bill Single Layer
+Mickael Chatelain CRACK Short Bill Single Layer

 It appears the short separate bill piece that slips out from the edge of the top right plate is single layer, and not two-fold.